-- 1. Site Description: The site is located in an urban area in the middle of the intersection of Old Newport Road and Briggs Road in the City of Menifee. - 2.
-Land Issues: During the pre-design site walk, the Project Team noted that one lane of Briggs Road would need to be closed during a portion of construction.
-The Project Team utilized a shared laydown yard between all four projects in the Rainbow Check bundle. - 3.
-DOT Class: This project site is in a Class 3 location. - 4.
-Power Source: The scope of work for this project site did not require any power equipment. - 5.
-Communication Technology: The scope of work for this project site did not require any communications equipment.
+Site Description: The site is located in an urban area in the middle of the intersection of Old Newport Road and Briggs Road in the City of Menifee.

+2. Land Issues: During the pre-design site walk, the Project Team noted that one lane of Briggs Road would need to be closed during a portion of construction.
+The Project Team utilized a shared laydown yard between all four projects in the Rainbow Check bundle.

+Power Source: The scope of work for this project site did not require any power equipment.

+5. Communication Technology: The scope of work for this project site did not require any communications equipment.